Supreme Court of Russia: Powers

 The Supreme Court of the Russian Federation has original jurisdiction in certain cases.
 Those include: challenging of individual acts of the Federal Assembly and decrees of the President of Russia and the Government of Russia; challenging of delegated legislation of governmental agencies; termination of political parties and all-Russian NGOs; challenging of actions of Central Electoral Commission of Russia when organizing presidential elections, State Duma elections or referendum.
-The Supreme Court may also hear criminal cases against members of the Federation Council of Russia and the State Duma and federal judges by their discretion.
+The Supreme Court may also hear criminal cases against members of the Federation Council of Russia, the State Duma, and federal judges by their discretion.

 The Supreme Court is also the court of last resort for cases heard in lower courts since it reviews decisions of lower courts.
 When petition requesting reverse of a decision of a Supreme Court of Federal Subject comes to the Supreme Court it is observed by one of the judges of the Supreme Court.
 He may either submit it to respective Board or decline to do it if he finds decision of a lower court "lawful and well-grounded" (common legal expression in Russian courts).
 The Supreme Court may either affirm or reverse the decision of a lower court.
 If it is reversed the Supreme Court either renders its own resolution or provides that the case is to be reheard in lower courts.